ForgingAntiquity/forgingantiquity.github.io/conference2018.md

 "‘Archaic Mark’: A forged Gospel codex in the University of Chicago Library"
 Stephen Carlson, Australian Catholic University

-"Constantine Simonides' papyrus roll of the Gospel of John"
+"Constantine Simonides and his collection of papyri"
-Malcolm Choat (Macquarie University)
+Malcolm Choat and Rachel Yuen-Collingridge (Macquarie University)

 "The Azusa Pacific University Deuteronomy Fragment DSS F.153 and the Usage of C-14 Dating for Authentication"
 Kipp Davis, Trinity Western University

 The Jerusalem Papyrus: Is it a forgery, and how to deal with it?
-Michael Langlois, University of Strasbourg
+Michael Langlois, Helsinki Collegium for Advanced Studies / Centre de Recherche Français à Jérusalem / University of Strasbourg

 "From papyrus to mummy bandages: the fake Book of the Dead in the John Rylands University Library in Manchester"
 Rita Lucarelli, University of California Berkeley